kahlow/YTC-Dev-PreCourse/variables/variables.md

 ####The Code way:

+Note:
-(I’m using something called pseudo code.
+>I’m using something called pseudo code.
 What that means is I'm using plain text to write down general concepts so that I can extract you, dear student, from having to deal with language syntax.
-That comes later.)
+That comes later.

 Simple calculator program: